-Maintaining an electronic patient card and electronic prescription turnover creating access points to specialized medical applications, monitoring databases of diseases and therapies based on Big Data.
+Maintaining an electronic patient card and electronic prescription turnover creates access points to specialized medical applications, monitoring databases of diseases and therapies based on Big Data.

 The advantages of maintaining electronic databases are the possibility of parallel treatment of the patient by doctors of different profiles and living in different countries.
 As well as speeding up and reducing the cost of providing medical care.

 9. Preventive medicine

 Digitalization provides a foundation for commercially profitable projects with interesting business models.
-For example, AI algorithms can read the heart rate, allowing the identification of borderline stress states of the body and predict the development of chronic diseases.
+For example, AI algorithms can read the heart rate, allowing the identification of borderline stress states of the body and predicting the development of chronic diseases.